Pound Of Pasta

 How It Works — Dry to Cooked, Weight to Volume

-This is the part most people get wrong.
+We're talking about the part most people get wrong.
 They think 16 ounces dry = 16 ounces cooked.
 Not even close.

 The Water Absorption Ratio